-- At a dog registration day on 26th October 2019, owners were invited to provide suggestions for off-leash dog exercise areas and comment on the use of existing reserves.
-The boards used for this exercise were also erected in the Town's Customer Service Centre for the week following, and customers were invited to provide feedback. - Comments were also sought via yoursay Bassendean between October 2019 and January 2020.
+- At a dog registration day on 26th October 2019, dog owners were invited to provide suggestions for off-leash dog exercise areas and comment on the use of existing reserves.
+The boards used for this exercise were also erected in the Town's Customer Service Centre for the week following, and customers were invited to provide feedback. - Comments from the broader community were also sought via yoursay Bassendean between October 2019 and January 2020.

+In response, 109 submissions were received, the significant majority being received from dog owners.
 The preliminary consultation report is attached and the results are further discussed below.